Get Ready, Get Involved - The Peterborough Youth Council

 The Youth Council works under the umbrella of the Peterborough Youth Commission.
 The Youth Commission was created following the 2000 Municipal election.
 The Commission has been very successful over the past ten years in assisting to make our community more youth-friendly.
 The Youth Commission and the Youth Council are gearing up for another exciting year.
 A few years ago, the Commission was successful in establishing free 30-day bus passes for youth volunteers, as well as recognizing youth who had made a difference in our community by awarding them the Mayor’s Youth Award.
 The Commission has provided support to several Community events throughout the year.

-The Youth Commission is chaired by Councillor Andrew Beamer.
-You can contact Councillor by email email@example.com or by phone 705 742-7777.
+The Youth Commission is Chaired by Councillor Andrew Beamer.
+You can contact Councillor Beamer by email firstname.lastname@example.org or by phone 705 742-7777 x 4642.

 Please attend the Commission’s upcoming meeting and find out how you can get involved.
-Meetings are held at City Hall and are open to the entire community – youth are encouraged to attend.
-Meetings are held at City Hall, 2nd floor Annex in the Sutherland Room from 3:30 pm until 5:00 pm, schedule as follows:
+Meetings are open to the entire community – youth are encouraged to attend.
+Upcoming meeting is scheduled as follows:

 New Youth Commission members are always welcome.
 For further information please call Ellen Stewart at 705 742-7777, extension 1805.